ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 Non-aligned movement: played both sides to fit their agenda (Nasser was part of it)

+Nasser: get rid of the British, the monarchy and ...

 **compléter cours du 19/01**

 ## China, Mao Zedhong, and the Cold War